kittiSama/diverse-discord-entertainment-bot/README.md

 plays a random song from the user's own liked songs

-pressing the black square reaction will skip the song and play the next one on the queue the same will happen with the command
+pressing the black square reaction will skip the song and play the next one on the queue the same will also happen with the command
 \>skip